 Let’s start by defining inbound marketing.

 Inbound marketing is defined as a collection of marketing strategies that use high-quality, engaging content to appeal to your audience.
-Unlike outbound marketing, inbound marketing doesn't require to you use old-school marketing campaigns.
+Unlike outbound marketing, inbound marketing doesn't require you to use old-school marketing techniques.
 Traditionally, big brands have applied outbound marketing through the use of hoardings, trade shows, TV and radio ads, and other strategies.
 Each of these techniques costs a lot.

 Inbound marketing is the opposite.
-If focuses on creating content to bring in the visitors.
+If focuses on creating content to bring in website visitors.
 Hence, they came to be collectively called as Inbound Marketing Strategies.
-As you can imagine, small companies have to rely heavily on inbound techniques to grow their business online
+As you can imagine, small companies have to rely heavily on inbound marketing to grow their business online.

-In our landing page guide, we learnt that not all audiences have the same goal.
+In our landing page guide, we wrote about how web audiences can have many distinct characteristics.
 With inbound marketing, you often create what are known as "buyer personas".
-These are used to segment your audience based on their needs and occupation.
-For instance, your buyer personas might include freelancers, small business owners, and larger marketing firms.
-The content you write for each of these audiences will be different.
+These are representations of your potential customers, and they're used to segment your audience based on their needs, location, age, online behaviour and other factors.
+For instance, your buyer personas might include freelancers, small business owners, and CEOs of large firms.
+The inbound marketing strategies you would need for each of these audiences will be different.

-Your first goal is to catch the attention of your buyer personas.
+Your first goal is to catch the attention of your potential customers by using these buyer personas.
 After that, you must convert them into returning website visitors.
 Then, you want them to become warm leads who are curious about your product.
 The ultimate goal is to have your customers buy and enjoy your products/services.
-They will, then, tell others about their experience with your product/service.
+They will, then, tell others about their experience with your product or service.

 What kind of content should you focus on writing for your Inbound Marketing campaign?
 Here are some ideas to get you started: